lexexpert/zte-e-commerce/README.md

-## Lesson-1
+## ZTM-e-commerce

-In this lesson, we are exploring how to use Create React App.
+In this project, we are exploring how to use Create React App.
 We are leveraging it to help us bootstrap our application and handle the webpack configuration.

 # How to fork and clone